ksu-cs-textbooks/cis300/content/trees/priority-queues/heaps.md

   - Which two min-heaps do we merge in the recursive call?
-  - Which of the two resulting min-heaps do we make the new left child of *s*?
+  - Which of the two resulting min-heaps do we make the new left child of the new root?

 There are various ways these questions can be answered.
 Some ways lead to efficient implementations, whereas others do not.
-For example, if we always merge the right child of *s* with *b* and make the result the new right child of *s*, it turns out that all of our min-heaps will have empty left children.
+For example, if we always merge the right child of *s* with *b* and make the result the new right child of the new root, it turns out that all of our min-heaps will have empty left children.
 As a result, in the worst case, the time needed to merge two min-heaps is proportional to the total number of elements in the two min-heaps.
 This is poor performance.
-In [the next section](/~rhowell/DataStructures/redirect/leftist-heaps) we will consider a specific implementation that results in a worst-case running time proportional to the logarithm of the total number of nodes.
+In [the next section](/trees/priority-queues/leftist-heaps) we will consider a specific implementation that results in a worst-case running time proportional to the logarithm of the total number of nodes.